imDanSable/SIM/README.md

 The buttons serve three purposes:
  - Clicking the buttons allows you to toggle the memory locations at the corresponding addresses of the sequencer.
 A white light indicates the gate memory state is *on*.
 A gray light indicates the memory state is *on*, but the *step* lies outside the range of the sequence.
 When Spike is used polyphonically, all parallel sequencers will use the same memory bank for the gate states (although they can be manipulated to differ using [Reˣ](#re-x)).
  - Show the start and end of the sequence.
 Without using expanders the first button will always be the start, indicated by a green light, and the last button the end, indicated by a red light.
-When using Spike polyphonically only the start and end of the first channel will be indicated using green and red button lights for simplicity even though each channel can have a different start and end point.
+When using Spike polyphonically, by default the start and end of the first channel will be indicated using green and red buttons.
+To show starting point and ending points for other channels, use the menu to select the monitor channel.
  - To indicate the current step, or in other words, the position of the playhead.
-A small blue dot in the middle of the buttons will light up when that step is active.
-When using Spike polyphonically each parallel sequencer will have its own indicator.
+A small pink dot in the center of a light blue lit button indicates that the step is active.
+Like with start and end points, use the menu option Monitor channel, to choose which channel to monitor for the active step.

 **pattern** (patt.)

 The pattern input port lets you manipulate the sequencer's memory using voltages.
 With *pattern* connected, channel 1 to 16 control step 1 to 16.
 A positive voltage will set the corresponding gate memory to *on*.
 Zero or negative voltages will turn the step *off*.
-Connecting a cable to *pattern* overrides the memory as set by the buttons.
+Connecting a cable to *pattern* overrides the memory as set by the buttons, but it doesn't overwrite it.
+Disconnecting *pattern* will restore the sequence memory.
 The length of the sequence is equal to the number of channels connected to *pattern*.

 **duration** (dur.)